 Bobby Berk has won over our hearts by making over our living spaces as the design expert on the popular Netflix show “Queer Eye.”
-The celebrity designer has an extensive history of innovation in the design world, heading up Bobby Berk Interiors + Design, which specializes in the homebuilding industry, and the Bobby Berk Home collection for home décor.
+The designer has an extensive history of innovation, heading up Bobby Berk Interiors + Design, which specializes in the homebuilding industry, and the Bobby Berk Home collection for home décor.

 Berk’s passion for the craft shows through in his work on screen—and it’s the real deal, as we quickly discovered by talking to him.